Minimum 2:1 (or equivalent)

 We welcome applications in areas that correspond to current staff research interests.
 We look for detailed and well thought-out proposals, which set out specific research questions and outline the originality of your topic or approach.
-If you would like to discuss your ideas informally before submitting an application, please contact the department.

 - The role of music in selected novels and associated writings of Alejo Carpentier

 - Narrativity in Popular Music